IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

             and $t/IID = $i/IID]
   return <course_instructor> {$c $i} </course_instructor>
   ```
-  - XQuery has an interesting deﬁnition of comparison operations on sequences.
+  - XQuery has an interesting definition of comparison operations on sequences.
 For example, the expression ```$x/credits > 3``` would have the usual interpretation if the result of $x/credits is a single value, but if the result is a sequence containing multiple values, the expression evaluates to true if at least one of the values is greater than 3.
 If this behavior is not appropriate, the operators eq, ne, lt, gt, le, ge can be used instead.
 These raise an error if either of their inputs is a sequence with multiple values.

 Chapter 23.4.3.3 Nested Queries
   - XQuery FLWOR expressions can be nested in the return clause, in order to generate element nestings that do not appear in the source document.